kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 Evented Signatures
 ==================

-Since version 1.0, Cuckoo provides a way to write more high-performance signatures.
+Since version 1.0, CAPE provides a way to write more high-performance signatures.
 In the past every signature was required to loop through the whole collection of API calls collected during the analysis.
 This was necessarily causing some performance issues when such collection would be of a large size.

-Cuckoo now supports both the old model as well as what we call "evented signatures".
+CAPE now supports both the old model as well as what we call "evented signatures".
 The main difference is that with this new format, all the signatures will be executed in parallel and a callback function called ``on_call()`` will be invoked for each signature within one single loop through the collection of API calls.